jpane24/OVtool/README.md

 The outcome model results show an adjusted treatment effect estimate that accounts for confounding from observed covariates between youth in the two treatment programs (A = 1 and B = 0).
-From the results, we observe that the treatment effect is 0.07 (p = 0.011), whereby youth receiving treatment A have slightly higher emotional problems at the 3-month follow-up than youth in treatment program B.
+From the results, we observe that the estimated treatment effect is 0.07 (p = 0.011), whereby youth receiving treatment A have slightly higher emotional problems at the 3-month follow-up than youth in treatment program B.

 ## 3.3 Sensitivity Analysis

-At this stage, researchers should begin to ask themselves if the observed effect in Step 2 is real and how sensitive it is.
+At this stage, researchers may ask themselves if the observed effect in Step 2 is real and how sensitive to unobserved confounders it is.
 Our tool is used to help answer this logical next step question.

 ### 3.3.1 Run the sensitivity analysis